EmilianPostolache/stable-audio-controlnet/README.md

 # Stable Audio ControlNet

 Fine-tune Stable Audio Open with DiT ControlNet.
 On 16GB VRAM GPU you can use adapter of 20% the size of the full DiT with bs=1 and mixed fp16.
-Inference code coming soon.
+Inference code coming soon. **Very experimental at the moment.**

 # TODO
 - [x] Add training code.